kurtosis-tech/awesome-kurtosis/ethereum-network-partition-test/README.md

       ethereum-node-N          block number: 6, block hash: 0x856d09c24d8cc8a2fed87b961c5084b4f1bc9857654a8bd186d6fc74a6c90ab3
       ```
 1. Shell into the `ethereum-node-0` (can be done with `kurtosis service shell`)
-1. On the bootnode, run the following to have `ethereum-node-0` start pinging the last node `ethereum-node-N` (replace N with the total number of nodes minux 1):
+1. On the `ethereum-node-0`, run the following to have `ethereum-node-0` start pinging the last node `ethereum-node-N` (`NODENUMBER` in the command below is the total number of nodes in the network minus 1):
    ```
-   apk update && apk add curl && while true; do curl --connect-timeout 3 -XGET -H "content-type: application/json" "http://ethereum-node-N:8545" --data '{"jsonrpc":"2.0","method":"eth_blockNumber","params":[],"id":1}'; sleep 1; done
+   apk update && apk add curl && while true; do curl --connect-timeout 3 -XGET -H "content-type: application/json" "http://ethereum-node-${NODENUMBER}:8545" --data '{"jsonrpc":"2.0","method":"eth_blockNumber","params":[],"id":1}'; sleep 1; done
    ```
 1. Wait until the network partition is induced (when `------------ INDUCING PARTITION ---------------` shows up in the test logs)
 1. Notice how:
-    - `ethereum-node-0` and `ethereum-node-1` (ann all nodes in the first partition) continue to agree on block hash (because they can talk to each other) while `ethereum-node-N` no longer agrees on the block hash (because it's sectioned off from `ethereum-node-0`):
+    - `ethereum-node-0` and `ethereum-node-1` (and all nodes in the first partition) continue to agree on block hash (because they can talk to each other) while `ethereum-node-N` no longer agrees on the block hash (because it's sectioned off from `ethereum-node-0`):
       ```
       ethereum-node-0          block number: 18, block hash: 0xce71716d24526ba8e70210de661b13c07d97ddb86d57e3c0395477a04463f1b5
       ethereum-node-1          block number: 18, block hash: 0xce71716d24526ba8e70210de661b13c07d97ddb86d57e3c0395477a04463f1b5